hgb-bin-proteomics/python_template/README.md

     - In the repository go to `Settings` ➡️ `Pages` ➡️ `Build and deployment` ➡️ `Source` ➡️ `GitHub Actions`.
     - Select the `gh-pages.yml` / `Deploy Documentation to Pages` workflow.
   - Or build manually:
-    - Install Sphinx and the [PyData](https://github.com/pydata/pydata-sphinx-theme) theme:
+    - Install Sphinx, the [PyData](https://github.com/pydata/pydata-sphinx-theme) theme, and extensions:
       ```bash
       pip install sphinx pydata-sphinx-theme myst-parser sphinx-copybutton
       ```